Perforated Eardrum

 Effects On Hearing From Perforated Eardrum

 Usually, the larger the perforation, the greater the loss of hearing.
-The location of the hole (perforation) in the eardrum also effects the degree of hearing loss.
-If severe trauma (e.g. skull fracture) disrupts the bones in the middle ear which transmit sound or causes injury to the inner ear structures, the loss of hearing maybe quite severe.
+The location of the hole (perforation) in the eardrum also affects the degree of hearing loss.
+If severe trauma (e.g. skull fracture) disrupts the bones in the middle ear which transmit sound or causes injury to the inner ear structures, the loss of hearing may be quite severe.
 If the perforated eardrum is due to a sudden traumatic or explosive event, the loss of hearing can be great, and ringing in the ear (tinnitus) may be severe.
 In this case, the hearing usually returns partially, and the ringing diminishes in a few days.
 Chronic infection as a result of the perforation can cause major hearing loss.

-Treatment Of The Perforated Eardrum
+Treatment For Perforated Eardrum

 Before attempting any correction of the perforation, a hearing test should be performed.
 The benefits of closing a perforation include prevention of water entering the ear while showering, bathing, or swimming (which could cause ear infection), improved hearing, and diminished tinnitus.
-It also may prevent the development of cholesteatoma (skin cyst in the middle ear), which can cause chronic infection and destruction of ear structures.
+It also may prevent the development of cholesteatoma (skin cysts in the middle ear), which can cause chronic infection and destruction of ear structures.

 If the perforation is very small, otolaryngologists may choose to observe the perforation over time to see if it will close spontaneously.
-They also might try to patch a cooperative patient’s ear-drum in the office.
+They also might try to patch a cooperative patient’s eardrum in the office.
 Working with a microscope, your doctor may touch the edges of the eardrum with a chemical to stimulate growth and then place a thin paper patch on the eardrum.
-Usually, with closure of the tympanic membrane improvement in hearing is noted.
+Usually, with the closure of the tympanic membrane improvement in hearing is noted.
 Several applications of a patch (up to three or four) may be required before the perforation closes completely.
-If your physician feels that a paper patch will not provide prompt or adequate closure of the hole in the eardrum, or attempts with paper patching do not promote healing, surgery is considered.
+If your physician feels that a paper patch will not provide prompt or adequate closure of the hole in the eardrum or attempts with paper patching do not promote healing, surgery is considered.

 There are a variety of surgical techniques, but all basically place tissue across the perforation allowing healing.
 The name of this procedure is called tympanoplasty.
-Surgery is typically quite successful in closing the perforation permanently and improving hearing.
+Surgery is typically quite successful in permanently closing the perforation and improving hearing.
 It is usually done on an outpatient basis.

 Your doctor will advise you regarding the proper management of a perforated eardrum.